iferdel/sensor-data-streaming-pubsub/README.md

 > [!NOTE]
 > I think that a design like this serves as a solid starting point for a larger project involving real sensor hardware, including data and GPS transmission via Wi-Fi or GSM in both mobile vehicles and static machinery, as well as in civil infrastructure.
-> RabbitMQ is quite flexible and powerfull with its routing strategy, recenlty featured stream queues.
+> RabbitMQ is quite flexible and powerfull with its routing strategy, interoperability between messaging protocols, monitoring options, recenlty featured stream queues, to say de least.
 > Similarly, TimescaleDB bridges a significant paradigm gap, making SQL a competitive option for time-series solutions, which were traditionally dominated by NoSQL databases.
 > The project is written in Go.
 Go is pretty dope.